-FG will regularly inspect the airport's, tenants' and contractors' activities.
-Where there are unacceptable air emissions caused by their operations, airport operators will be required to undertake relevant measures to monitor, manage or remediate the impacts.
+FG is regularly inspecting the airport, tenant, contractor activities.
+Where there are unacceptable air emissions caused by their operations, airport operators are required to undertake relevant measures to monitor, manage or remediate the impacts.

 Target Timeframe Ensure appropriate servicing and maintenance of equipment.
-Ongoing - Throughout the concession period Air monitoring plan for all airports Interim monitoring plan ongoing - 2018 and 2019 Quantification of CO2 Annually Join Airport Carbon Accreditation Program for 2 airports 2019-2020
+Ongoing - Throughout the concession period Air monitoring plan for all airports Interim monitoring plan ongoing - 2018 and 2019 Quantification of CO 2 Annually Join Airport Carbon Accreditation Program for 2 airports 2019-2020

-Table 9: Targets for air quality.
+Table 9: Targets for air quality

 FG has already implemented an Interim Monitoring Plan for Air Quality in cooperation with the National and Technical University of Athens.
-The Plan was submitted to the Ministry of Environment and Energy as an Annex to the Modification ElA studies. .
-The Interim Monitoring Plan for Air Quality was implemented for 2018 as follows: Additionally, in the aforementioned studies Air Quality Modelling was presented depicting the expected air quality in relation to the passenger forecast for upcoming years.
+The Plan was submitted to the Ministry of Environment and Energy as an Annex to the Modification EIA studies.

+Additionally, in the aforementioned studies Air Quality Modelling was presented depicting the expected air quality in relation to the passenger forecast for upcoming years.
+The Interim Monitoring Plan for Air Quality was implemented for 2018 as follows: